netbirdio/netbird/docs/README.md

 In the traditional VPN model, everything converges on a centralized, protected network where all the clients are connecting to a central VPN server.

 An increasing amount of connections can easily overload the VPN server.
-Even a short downtime of a server can cause expensive system disruptions and a remote team's inability to work.
+Even a short downtime of a server can cause expensive system disruptions, and a remote team's inability to work.

 Centralized VPNs imply all the traffic going through the central server causing network delays and increased traffic usage.